sumn2u/learn-javascript/README.md

 Contributions are always welcome.
 Feel free to report Issue or send Pull Request.

-Feel free to reach out to us at sumn2u@gmail.com, to Suman if you have any questions or feedback!
-Hope you find this useful 💜
+If you have any questions or feedback, please don't hesitate to contact us at sumn2u@gmail.com, or reach out to Suman directly.
+We hope you find this resource helpful 💜